marcwrobel/jbanking/CONTRIBUTING.md

 ### Coding Guidelines

 - Commits should be atomic and semantic.
 Please properly squash your pull requests before submitting them.
-Fixup commits can be used temporarily during the review process but things should be squashed at the end to have meaningful commits.
+Fix up commits can be used temporarily during the review process but things should be squashed at the end to have meaningful commits.
 - Git authorship (i.e. git `user.name` and `user.email`) must be properly set.
 - Tests and documentation are not optional.
 Don't forget to include tests in your pull requests.
 Also don't forget the documentation (reference documentation, javadoc...).